 You can buy them by the dozen in any bakery or order a couple to accompany your cafe con leche in any Argentine cafe.

-Pastelitos are what my husband would call “bien criollo.”
-Basically, very traditional.
+Pastelitos are what would be known as “bien criollo.”

 They’re made by layering layers of flaky dough (or hojaldre) together, one on top of the other.